spertus/multivariate-change-point-detection/README.md

 # multichangepoints

-`multichangepoints` is an S4-first R package scaffold for modular sequential change-point detection with:
+`multichangepoints` is an R package scaffold for multivariate sequential change-point detection via test supermartingales.
+It is modularized into:

 - model classes (`GaussianModel`, `MultivariateGaussianModel`, `BernoulliModel`, `AR1Model`)
 - test supermartingales (`TSM`)